 Capt.
-Frank “Spanky” Morley earned his commission through the Navy Reserve Officer Training Course program at San Diego State University.
-He graduated in 1988 with a Bachelor of Science degree in Physics.
-He is a graduate of the United States Naval Test Pilot School and holds a Master of Science degree in Aviation Systems from the University of Tennessee.
-He is a graduate of the Air Command and Staff College, Joint Forces Staff College, Defense Systems Management College and George Washington University National Security Studies Program.
-Morley is a Joint Qualified Officer.
+David “DW” Kindley earned his commission through the Naval Reserve Officer Training Corps Unit at Auburn University in 1990, with a Bachelor of Science degree in Aerospace Engineering.
+He is a graduate of the U.S. Naval Test Pilot School and was designated a Naval Aviator in 1993 He is a graduate of the Naval War College with a Masters Degree in National Security and Strategic Studies.

 Flying the F/A-18C and E operationally, he has seen combat in support of Operations Deliberate Force, Southern Watch, Iraqi Freedom and Enduring Freedom.
 His sea tours include assignments Strike Fighter Squadron (VFA) 94, assigned aboard USS Carl Vinson (CVN 70) where he was one of the first aircraft to enter Afghanistan airspace on opening night of Operation Enduring Freedom, as a designated air wing strike lead.
 Kindley took command of VFA-137 assigned to USS Abraham Lincoln (CVN 72), and deployed in support of CENTCOM and Fifth Fleet requirements.
 He led the last flight of Carrier Air Wing Two (CVW-2) aircraft from Afghanistan airspace in 2008.